The Lamb Lies Down on Broadway: Plot summary

 One morning in New York City, Rael is holding a can of spray paint, hating everyone around him.
 He witnesses a lamb lying down on Broadway which has a profound effect on him ("The Lamb Lies Down on Broadway").
-As he walks along the street, he sees a dark cloud take the shape of a movie screen and slowly move towards him, finally absorbing him ("Fly on a Windshield"), seeing an explosion of images of the current day ("Broadway Melody of 1974") before he wakes up in a cave and falls asleep once again ("Cuckoo Cocoon").
-Rael wakes up and finds himself trapped in a cage of stalactites and stalagmites which slowly close in towards him.
+As he walks along the street, he sees a dark cloud take the shape of a movie screen and move towards him, absorbing him ("Fly on a Windshield").
+He sees an explosion of images of the current day ("Broadway Melody of 1974") before he wakes up in a cave and falls asleep once again ("Cuckoo Cocoon").
+Rael wakes up and finds himself trapped in a cage of stalactites and stalagmites which close in towards him.
 As he tries to escape, he sees many other people in many other cages, before spotting his brother John outside.
 Rael calls to him, but John walks away and the cage suddenly disappears ("In the Cage").

 Rael now finds himself on the floor of a factory and is given a tour of the area by a woman, where he watches people being processed like packages.
 He spots old members of his New York City gang, and also John with the number 9 stamped on his forehead.
-Fearing for his life, Rael escapes into a corridor ("The Grand Parade of Lifeless Packaging") and has an extended flashback of returning from a gang raid in New York City, ("Back in N.Y.C.") a dream where his hairy heart is removed and shaved with a razor, ("Hairless Heart") and his first sexual encounter ("Counting Out Time").
+Fearing for his life, Rael escapes into a corridor ("The Grand Parade of Lifeless Packaging") and has an extended flashback of returning from a gang raid in New York City, a dream where his hairy heart is removed and shaved with a razor ("Back in N.Y.C."), and his first sexual encounter ("Counting Out Time").
 Rael's flashback ends, and he finds himself in a long, red-carpeted corridor of people crawling towards a wooden door.
-Rael runs past them and exits via a spiral staircase ("Carpet Crawl").
+Rael runs past them and exits via a spiral staircase ("The Carpet Crawlers").
 At the top, he enters a chamber with 32 doors, surrounded by people and unable to concentrate ("The Chamber of 32 Doors").